kmille36/Azure-Virtual-Machine-For-Developer/README.md

 - Hyper-V (CAN'T INSTALL)
 - VirtualBox 6.0

-Create an issue if you want more sorfware.
+Create an issue if you want more software.